SPARC II Director

-Research Professor in Solar Energy and Opto-electronics at Swansea University.
-Current research interests include thin film photovoltaic (PV) research, transparent conducting oxides (TCOs), MOCVD of II-VI semiconductors, in-line deposition of thin film coatings for thin film PV, PV module fabrication, inkjet printing of metal contacts, characterisation of PV devices and PV modules.
+Professor of Solar Energy Materials in the College of Engineering at Swansea University.
+Current research interests include thin film photovoltaic (PV), transparent conducting oxides (TCOs), MOCVD of oxide and chalcogenide semiconductors, in-line deposition of thin film coatings for thin film PV, characterisation of PV devices and PV modules.
 Interest in the fundamental mechanisms of MOCVD include reaction kinetics, precursor chemistry and nucleation mechanisms.
-The PV research entails innovative methods for improving PV module efficiency such as light management and extending the spectral range of PV devices.
-Monitoring of PV systems is aimed at exploring methods for extracting more energy under different climatic conditions.
-Other aspects of research into PV performance include long term degradation mechanisms and carbon footprint of PV module manufacture.
-Professor Irvine has a particularly interest in novel PV materials and devices for Building Integrated PV (BIPV) systems and PV for space applications.
+The PV research entails innovative methods for improving PV cell and module efficiency such as light management and extending the spectral range of PV devices.
+Fundamental aspects of materials properties that influence efficient carrier collection and differences in performance of polycrystalline materials compared with their single crystal counterparts are at the core of this research.
+Other important aspects of his research into PV performance include long term degradation mechanisms and carbon footprint of PV module manufacture.
+Professor Irvine is interested in PV applications such as Building Integrated PV (BIPV) systems, stand alone PV devices for harsh environments such as marine, high altitude and space applications.

 Emma joined CSER in 2009 after gaining her BA Hons in Leisure and Tourism Resource Management from Bangor University.
 Emma’s roles involve marketing, event coordination, business administration, finance and arranging travel itineraries for her colleagues at CSER.